Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ## Push an image

-Once built, you can push the Docker image by using **Docker** task.
-You can push the image to a Docker registry or to Azure Container Registry (ACR).
-The **Docker** task sets up an authenticated connection to your registry or ACR making it easy for you to push your image.
+Once you've build a Docker image, you can use the **Docker** task to push it to a Docker registry or to Azure Container Registry (ACR).
+The **Docker** task makes the process easier for you because it sets up an authenticated connection to your registry or ACR.

+To push a Docker image:

 # [Designer](#tab/designer)

-1. Select **Tasks** in the build pipeline, select the phase that runs your build tasks, then select **+** to add a new task to that phase.
+1. In your build pipeline, select **Tasks**, and then add a **Docker** task to the phase that runs your build tasks.

-1. In the task catalog, find and add the **Docker** task.

-1. Select the task and, for **Action**, select **Push an image**.
+1. Select the **Docker** task, and then for **Action** select **Push an image**.

 1. Specify how to connect to your registry in the **Container registry type** and the corresponding service connection properties.

 # [YAML](#tab/yaml)

 ::: moniker range="vsts"

-To push a Docker image, add the following snippet to `.vsts-ci.yml` file.
+Add the following snippet to the `.vsts-ci.yml` file at the root of your repo:

 ```yaml
 steps:
 - task: Docker@0